Revised April 29, 2013

 The Aged, Blind, or Disabled (ABD) program provides cash assistance to eligible low-income adults who are age 65 or older, blind, or determined likely to meet Supplemental Security Income (SSI) disability criteria based on a physical or mental impairment that is expected to last at least 12 consecutive months.

-The Food Assistance Program - FAP is a state-funded program that provides food assistance to legal immigrants who aren't eligible for federal Basic Food benefits solely because of their alien status.
+The Food Assistance Program - FAP is a state-funded program that provides food assistance to legal immigrants who aren't eligible for federal Basic Food benefits solely because of their immigration status.

 FAP consists of two distinct immigrant groups:

-Persons considered PRUCOL are legally in the U.S., but do not have an official status as a qualified alien with the U.S. Citizenship and Immigration Services.
-Immigrants, such as applicants for political asylum or withholding of deportation, who have not yet received a final order are considered PRUCOL.
+Nonqualified aliens are legally in the U.S., but don't have an official status as a qualified alien with the U.S. Citizenship and Immigration Services.
+Immigrants, such as applicants for asylum or withholding of deportation, who haven’t yet received a final decision are considered nonqualified aliens.

-Undocumented immigrants are not eligible for either federally-funded Basic Food or state-funded SNAP.
+Undocumented immigrants aren't eligible for either federally funded Basic Food or state funded SNAP.

 Examples of Immigrants who are eligible for FAP if they meet all other eligibility criteria for Basic Food all other eligibility criteria for Basic Food including work requirements: |